Fabio-Vieira/EBF/README.md

 $$

 Where ${\large y_{ij}}$ is the response variable, ${\large \beta_0}$ the fixed intercept, ${\large u_{i}}$ is the random intercept for group A, ${\large v_{j}}$ the random intercept for group B and ${\large \epsilon_{ij}}$ is the error term.

+We fit the model using a fully Bayesian approach and extract the parameters needed to conduct the test.
+The goal of this example is to show the user how the parameters should be defined in the EBF function so the test is properly calculated.

 In this example, the random intercept for **group A** should display evidence of being a true random effect, whereas the random intercept for **group B** should not.